Northern Territory Food and Drink

 Quandong: A native peach with a delicate flavour, usually served stewed or in ice cream.

-Crocodile meat: Not especially tasty, but it’s there for the curious.
+Crocodile meat: Available for the curious.

 Damper: Soda bread traditionally eaten by drovers.